Shunga

 Kitagawa Utamaro - Buddhist monk having relations with the page of his temple - c.1803

-Shunga is one of the six main subgenres of “pictures of the floating world” or, ukiyo-e (浮世絵).
-Beginning its development in the early 16th century, ukiyo-e, which included both painting and printed illustration design, was a unique genre of art that typically depicted the everyday life and culture of Japanese urban commoners.
+Shunga is one of the six primary subgenres of "pictures of the floating world," known as ukiyo-e (浮世絵).
+Ukiyo-e, encompassing both painting and printed illustrations, emerged in the early 16th century as a distinctive art genre portraying the daily life and culture of Japanese urban commoners.

 Suzuki Harunobu - Two men - c.1750

-Unlike most traditional Japanese art, ukiyo-e, and by extension shunga, was the manifestation of urban popular culture and while ukiyo-e did not rely on any one established art school, its quality was always exceedingly high as it used the latest printing and design techniques and was created by some of the most talented hands of the day.
+In contrast to most traditional Japanese art forms, ukiyo-e, and consequently shunga, represented the embodiment of urban popular culture.
+Unlike other art traditions, ukiyo-e did not adhere to a single established art school.
+However, its quality consistently reached remarkable heights because it leveraged the latest printing and design techniques and was crafted by some of the most talented artisans of its time.

 Ishikawa Toyonobu - Verandah - c.1730

-Produced and sold by Japan’s printing/ publishing industry within a profit framework, shunga was heavily consumed by a continually growing urban population with the money, education, and time to spend on the pursuit of personal pleasure.
-To understand the fundamental purpose of shunga, we must consider the growth of a wealthy merchant class, the rise of literacy, the development of the publishing industry and ukiyo-e, and finally the creation of a unique urban culture cultivated within the pleasure and entertainment districts of major cities.
+Shunga was created and distributed by Japan's printing and publishing industry within a profit-oriented framework.
+It found a substantial audience among a steadily expanding urban population that possessed the financial means, education, and leisure time to indulge in personal pleasure.
+To grasp the core intent of shunga, it's essential to examine the emergence of a prosperous merchant class, the increase in literacy rates, the evolution of the publishing sector alongside ukiyo-e, and the evolution of a distinctive urban culture fostered within the pleasure and entertainment districts of major cities.

 Pupil of the Utagawa school - Onnagata and older male - c.1800

-It has only been in the years since 1989 that Japanese scholars have been able to openly research shunga, it is unfortunately still a somewhat sensitive topic in Japan, especially given that shunga was a very normalized aspect of Edo urban culture.
+It was only after 1989 that Japanese scholars gained the ability to openly conduct research on shunga.
+Unfortunately, it remains a somewhat sensitive topic in Japan, even though shunga was a widely accepted and normalized aspect of Edo urban culture.

 1 comment